Sam Reinhart agrees to $69 million, 8-year deal to stay with Cup champion Panthers, AP source says

-SUNRISE, Fla. — (AP) — Sam Reinhart missed the Florida Panthers’ championship parade.
+SUNRISE, Fla. — Sam Reinhart missed the Florida Panthers’ championship parade.
 He won’t miss their attempt to defend the title next season.

 Reinhart — who scored the game-winner in Game 7 of the Stanley Cup Final — and the Panthers have agreed on an eight-year, $69 million contract, a person with knowledge of the negotiations told The Associated Press on Monday morning.
-The person spoke on condition of anonymity because the team had not yet announced the deal.
+The person spoke on condition of anonymity because the team did not release the financial details, only the agreement.

+Read: FDOT, FHP Gear Up for Record-Breaking Fourth of July Travel in Florida

+“Since coming to South Florida, Sam has demonstrated his ability to be a powerful scoring threat while maintaining strong defensive play,” Panthers president of hockey operations and general manager Bill Zito said.
+“His versatility and value as a player are only outshined by his premier personality and work ethic, and we are pleased to have him continue on with our group.”

 The deal got done Sunday night, which was critical because it kept Reinhart out of unrestricted free agency and allowed Florida to give him the eight-year agreement.
 It also means the Panthers have forwards Aleksander Barkov, Matthew Tkachuk and Reinhart all under contract together for the next six years.